-Rear Admiral Peter J. Clarke was born in Panama City, Panama, and grew up in Richmond, Virginia.
-He graduated from the University of Virginia in 1985 with a Bachelor of Science in Mechanical Engineering.
-In 1992, he earned a master’s in business administration from Chaminade University of Honolulu, Hawaii.
+Rear Adm.
+Clarke is a native of Richmond, Virginia and a 1985 graduate of the University of Virginia with a Bachelor of Science in Mechanical Engineering.
+In 1992, he earned a Master of Business Administration from Chaminade University of Honolulu, Hawaii.

 Clarke is a career submarine officer who served aboard USS Indianapolis (SSN 697), USS Kentucky (SSBN 737) and USS Cheyenne (SSN 773) before commanding USS Rhode Island (SSBN 740) (GOLD) from August 2002 to July 2005.
 While in command, his crew earned three consecutive Battle Efficiency “E” Awards and numerous departmental awards.
 Later he served as commander of Submarine Squadron (SUBRON) 2 from July 2009 to May 2011.